chojnac/Dumpling/README.md

 [Links](http://github.com/chojnac/)
 ````

-Please not that the goal of this project was to create a foundation for very flexible Markdown parser.
+Please note that the goal of this project was to create a foundation for a  flexible Markdown parser.
 Dumpling doesn't fully support all Markdown specs.
-This is very young implementation so it covers only most common set of Markdown features.
+This is a very young implementation so it covers only the most common set of Markdown features.

 ## Installation